sfrezefo/proxysql/README.md

 insert into mysql_users(username,password,default_hostgroup,transaction_persistent)
   values('sbtest','Passw0rd',10,1);
 </pre>
-No we need to define  the query routing rules that will determine to which host groups and consequently backends the queries will be routed.
+Now we need to define  the query routing rules that will determine to which host groups and consequently backends the queries will be routed.
 For Read/Write splitting that is quite simple : SELECT FOR UPDATE to 'Write group, SELECT to 'Read group' and all the rest to the default group of the user.
 So this means everything to 'Write group' except pure SELECT.
 <pre lang="bash" cssfile="another_style" >
 insert into mysql_query_rules(rule_id,active,match_digest,destination_hostgroup,apply)
   values(1,1,'^SELECT.*FOR UPDATE$',10,1);